 Any drive that connects to the USB or Thunderbolt port on your computer would work.
 In my case, I am using an external HDD enclosure with a 1TB 5200RPM hard drive.
 I have connected it to a USB 3.0 port on the desktop.

-If you want to turn the sync the backups more frequently and don’t want the hassle of USB connections, you can connect your hard drive internally to the motherboard.
-I have configured a backup in another computer in that way as well.
-There, I have set the backup synchronization frequency to every day.
+If you want to sync the backups more frequently and don’t want the hassle of USB connections, you can connect your hard drive internally to the motherboard.
+I have configured a backup on another computer in that way as well.
+I have set the backup synchronization frequency to daily.

-Windows backup can also work on flash drives but you can’t backup the operating system.
-Also, scheduled backup can’t be setup on a flash drive.
+Windows backup can also work on flash drives, but you can’t back up the operating system.
+Additionally, scheduled backups cannot be set up on a flash drive.
 It is always recommended to use an external hard drive or SSD.

 2. Format the hard drive